 Leadership is also part of God’s plan for mankind.
 We need leaders.
 It’s part of how we’re designed.

-Ephesians 5 says that the father is the head of the family, in the same way as Jesus is the head of the church.
+Ephesians 5 says that the father is the head of the family, in the same way as Yeshua is the head of the church.
 It’s a sacrificial position of responsibility.

 If you want to be a leader make sure your motivation is right.
 For some people, wanting to be leaders is based on the false teaching that leaders are more important.
 They’re not.
 They are the servants.
 They are at the bottom of the pile, not the top.
 Any leader who thinks they are more important than the people they lead is worldly and of no value in the kingdom of God.

 God described Eve as Adam’s Helper.
-But the common idea that “being the helper means you’re less important” fits how the world views things.
+The common idea that “being the helper means you’re less important” fits how the world views things.
 But it doesn’t fit God’s view.
-John 14 describes the Holy Spirit is our helper.
+John 14 describes the Holy Spirit as our helper.
 Does that make us more important than him?
 Hardly.

 Leaders need to have the right character.
 They need to have the right attitude.
 And they need to be willing to sacrifice themselves for God’s people.

 But perhaps the most important aspect of leadership is that we don’t choose them, God does.